 Advantages of gas shielded welding methods

 MIG/MAG and TIG/TIG welding can be used as desired when welding by hand or when automated by robots.
-For this purpose, it can join almost all materials suitable for welding, including materials of different thicknesses and compositions.
+For this purpose, it can join almost all materials suitable for welding, including materials of different thickness and composition.